The Modern Resume Formatting and Design

 Deciding on Icons

-"Yes, but won't my resume look boring and plain without any visual design?"
+Will my resume look boring without icons?

 Focus on what counts.